awsdocs/amazon-rds-user-guide/doc_source/USER_PostgreSQL.Replication.ReadReplicas.md

 You can create a read replica as a Multi\-AZ DB instance\.
 Amazon RDS creates a standby of your replica in another Availability Zone \(AZ\) for failover support for the replica\.
 Creating your read replica as a Multi\-AZ DB instance is independent of whether the source database is a Multi\-AZ DB instance\.

 If you use the [postgres\_fdw](https://www.postgresql.org/docs/10/static/postgres-fdw.html) extension to access data from a remote server, the read replica also has access to the remote server\.
-For more information about using `postgres_fdw`, see [Accessing external data with the postgres\_fdw extension](Appendix.PostgreSQL.CommonDBATasks.md#postgresql-commondbatasks-fdw)\.
+For more information about using `postgres_fdw`, see [Using the postgres\_fdw extension to access external data](Appendix.PostgreSQL.CommonDBATasks.Extensions.foreign-data-wrappers.md#postgresql-commondbatasks-fdw)\.

 ## Monitoring PostgreSQL read replicas<a name="USER_PostgreSQL.Replication.ReadReplicas.Monitor"></a>